Continual Low-Rank Adapters for LLM-based Generative Recommender Systems: Introduction

-A common recipe for fine-tuning LLMs in recommendation is Low-Rank Adaptation (LoRA)~\citep{hu2022lora, liu2025cora}, due to its simplicity and modularity across components (e.g., attention layers).
-LoRA freezes pretrained weights and injects lightweight, trainable low-rank matrices.
-This efficiency makes LoRA a natural candidate for continual learning, motivating our focus on continual LoRA for LLM-based recommender systems.
-A simple and intuitive approach is to maintain a \textit{single evolving LoRA}: sequentially fine-tuning one adapter, initializing it from the previous stage and optimizing it on new data.
-This provides strong plasticity, while parameter inheritance provides partial preservation of past knowledge.
+A common recipe for fine-tuning LLMs in recommendation is Low-Rank Adaptation (LoRA)~\citep{hu2022lora, liu2025cora, zeng2025hierarchical,qiu2026remix}, due to simplicity and modularity across components (e.g., attention layers).
+LoRA freezes pretrained weights and injects lightweight trainable low-rank matrices.
+Its efficiency makes LoRA a natural candidate for continual learning, motivating our focus on continual LoRA for LLM-based recommenders.
+A simple intuitive approach is to maintain a \textit{single evolving LoRA}: sequentially fine-tuning one adapter, initializing it from the previous stage and optimizing it on new data.
+This provides strong plasticity while parameter inheritance provides partial preservation of past knowledge.
 However, it inevitably overwrites useful past knowledge during fine-tuning, leading to forgetting.

-To mitigating forgetting, several works in vision have proposed the family of \textit{cumulative LoRA}~\citep{wu2025sd, liang2024inflora, lu2024adaptive}, which typically use the sum of the new trainable adapter and all frozen past adapters.
+To mitigate forgetting, several works in vision have proposed the family of \textit{cumulative LoRA}~\citep{wu2025sd, liang2024inflora, lu2024adaptive, wang2023orthogonal, liu2024learning}, which typically use the sum of the new trainable adapter and all frozen past adapters.
 This design explicitly enhances stability by reusing prior adapters and expanding LoRA’s effective capacity, and it works well when tasks are largely independent (i.e., with minimal interference), allowing each adapter to encode task-specific knowledge.
 Intuitively, this might seem beneficial for recommendation, where preserving useful past preferences matters.
 However, our analysis shows that cumulative LoRA often underperforms the simpler single evolving LoRA.
 Unlike vision tasks, recommendation involves reappearing users with continuously evolving preferences.
 The model must therefore capture useful interference across stages, but frozen adapters entangle outdated and relevant preferences, making them hard to disentangle.
 In addition, as adapters accumulate over time, cumulative LoRA incurs growing storage costs and struggles to reflect their relative importance during aggregation.

 To address these limitations, we adopt two principles: (1) avoid multiple adapters, which implicitly assume task independence, and (2) preserve past knowledge in a way that supports understanding of current user behavior.
 Guided by this, we propose \ours\ (\underline{P}roximally r\underline{E}gularized \underline{S}ingle evolving l\underline{O}ra), which maintains a single evolving LoRA adapter while regularizing it toward its past state with a lightweight proximal term.
 Unlike cumulative LoRA, \ours\ balances stability and plasticity through the natural competition between the data-fitting loss and the proximal term, allowing the model to decide what to adapt or retain.
 Theoretically, we show that this design yields data-aware, direction-wise guidance in the LoRA subspace.
 We further instantiate it with a per-module softmax–Kullback–Leibler (KL) proximal, which preserves internal module structure rather than treating all parameters equally (i.e., a more nuanced stability mechanism).
 Empirically, \ours\ consistently outperforms both cumulative LoRA and the single evolving adapter across multiple real-world datasets, achieving a more effective stability–plasticity balance for recommendation.